DhurghamFahem/QuantumForge/README.md

-# MultiPrint
+# QuantumForge

-MultiPrint is a versatile C# utility for printing enumerables and data grids directly.
+QuantumForge is a versatile C# utility for printing enumerables and data grids directly.
 It allows you to easily visualize and work with tabular data in your applications.

 ## Features